Campus Transfer Centers

 - Research transfer opportunities & narrow your search to at least 3 - 4 schools.
 Use the Transfer Center website to learn more about Tri-C’s university partnerships, dual admission opportunities, on-line options and statewide transfer guarantees.

 - Contact transfer advisors and ask questions*.
-Many transfer advisors make transfer visits right on a Tri-C campus.
+Many external advisors make transfer visits right on a Tri-C campus.
 Ask them about admission requirements and other important questions that will help you make a decision on where to apply.

 - Visit the schools you are considering.
 Campus visits are important because they provide information that you simply can’t get by talking to friends or looking at a website.